BerkeleyLab/fiats/doc/joss/paper.md

 [@rouson2025automatically] reported the results of research on automatically parallelizing batch inference calculations via Fortran's '`do concurrent` construct using program 1.
 [@rouson2025cloud] reported the results of research on neural-network training for cloud microphysics and inference for atmospheric aerosols using programs 2-4.

-The \ac{uml} class diagram in \autoref{fig:derived-types} summarizes the Fiats derived types that supported the two aforementioned the research described by .
+The Unified Modeling Language (uml) class diagram in \autoref{fig:derived-types} summarizes the Fiats derived types that supported the two aforementioned the research described by .
 \autoref{fig:derived-types} includes two derived types from the [Julienne](https://go.lbl.gov/julienne) correctness-checking framework: the `string_t` and `file_t` types.
 Other parts of the diagram reference these Julienne types so the figure includes the Julienne types for completeness.